- [Soundcard interfacing]

 On 80m, the S-meter of my receiver also shows the noise reduction: as much as 5 S-points!

-Fig. 25: S-meter with laptop on battery (power adapter disconnected), with bonding wire (noise = S2+)
+Fig. 35: S-meter with laptop on battery (power adapter disconnected) and with bonding wire (noise = S2+)

 (bonding wire installed in both cases)

-The particular laptop power-adapter that I used with this laptop, is a cheap, simplistic switched power supply (not OEM).
+The particular laptop power-adapter that I used with this laptop, is a cheap, simplistic switched power supply (not the original OEM adapter).
 It has totally inadequate filtering on both the input side (ref.
 22B, 22C) and the output side (ref.
 22C).
 Note that not all laptop power adapters (or desktop internal power supplies) are this bad!

 Note that interference from the power adapter is not just conducted to the transceiver.
 It is also radiated.
 If I unplug the 19 VDC from the laptop and touch the barrel connector (and not touch anything else), most of the power supply noise returns!